GSTT-CSC/gstt-csc.github.io/_projects/CSC020-dental-classifier.md

 <h3>Training data</h3>
 Approximately 300 DPTs were labelled and used for training of the AI algorithm.
 The evaluation in clinic has not yet been undertaken.
 <h3>Risks</h3>
-In cases of missed diagnosis of significant disease, including radiological findings suspicious for malignancy, the the result is delays in appropriate management and subsequent reduced patient outcomes.
+In cases of missed diagnosis of significant disease, including radiological findings suspicious for malignancy, the result is delays in appropriate management and subsequent reduced patient outcomes.
 <h3>Goals</h3>
 Detect and classify a range of dental lesions.
 <h3>Success criteria</h3>